A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Problem Statement and Formulation

-where $m_o$ is the satellite's mass before the burn, $g_0$ is the gravitational acceleration constant, and $I_{sp}$ is the specific impulse of the satellite's propulsion system.
+where $m_0$ is the satellite's initial (pre-maneuver) mass, $I_{sp}$ is the satellite's propulsion system's specific impulse, and $g_0$ is the gravitational acceleration constant at sea-level.

 \forjournal{ \textbf{Minimizing Propellant Consumption via Transit Orbit Optimization}.
 The propellant mass needed to achieve a phase shift of $\Delta \theta$ depends on the chosen transit orbit.
 It is the standard to plan for the CAM to be executed at a fixed cut-off time, a final time set by operators at which a decision is made and preparations for the maneuver commence.
-One of our core objectives is to investigate whether the decision to maneuver can be taken \emph{reliably} prior to the standard cut-off time, since maneuvers that are executed sooner rather than later can achieve the same PoC reduction by coasting on a transit orbit that is more fuel-efficient for a higher number of revolutions, thereby reducing propellant consumption~\citep{2023NASAIi}.
-For high thrust propulsion, we elucidate the mathematical relationship between propellant mass, maneuver time, and transit orbit properties in this section and use it to determine the minimum fuel cost for a chosen maneuver.
-This forms the fuel cost used in the MDP in Section~\ref{sec:mdp_states}.
+One of our core objectives is to investigate whether the decision to maneuver can be taken \emph{reliably} prior to the standard cut-off time, since maneuvers that are executed sooner rather than later can achieve the same PoC reduction by coasting on a transit orbit that is more propellant-efficient for a higher number of revolutions, thereby reducing propellant consumption~\citep{2023NASAIi}.
+For high thrust propulsion, we elucidate the mathematical relationship between propellant mass, maneuver time, and transit orbit properties in this section and use it to determine the minimum propellant reward for a chosen maneuver.
+This forms the propellant reward used in the MDP in Sec.~\ref{sec:mdp_states}.